Talking points ahead of the Carabao Cup final between Chelsea and Man City

 Advertising

-City travel to Germany to face Schalke for the first leg of their Champions League last-16 tie on Wednesday night, while Chelsea face Malmo in the second leg of their Europa League last-32 tie on Thursday night, three days after the 2-0 loss to Manchester United Monday’s FA Cup tie.
+City will be on a high after coming from behind with 10 men to win at Schalke in the first leg of their Champions League last-16 tie in Germany on Wednesday night.
+Chelsea beat Malmo 3-0 to complete a 5-1 aggregate success in their Europa League last-32 tie on Thursday night, three days after the 2-0 loss to Manchester United in Monday’s FA Cup tie.
 Guardiola has a full squad of players he can rely upon; Sarri, going by recent performances, has none.
 With Sarri focusing his energies on a core group and jettisoning serial achiever Gary Cahill, Premier League-winning midfielder Danny Drinkwater and others, squad strength could determine success in the cup.

 An appetiser